 Members of the royal family are not allowed to vote or even publicly express their opinion on political matters.

 8. PDA Is Frowned Upon

 Although there is no formal law that forbids future monarchs from showing affection, Queen Elizabeth II set a precedent that encourages royals to keep their hands to themselves.
 This is why you rarely see Prince William and Kate Middleton smooching in public, or even holding hands.
-Prince Harry and Meghan Markle, on the other hand, are not under as much pressure to adhere to this protocol.
+Prince Harry and Meghan Markle, on the other hand, clearly were not under as much pressure to adhere to this protocol.

 9. The Queen is Not Allowed to Sit on a Foreign Throne

 Even if the throne is from the Seven Kingdoms.

 10. When the Queen Stands, So Do You

 And don’t even think about sitting until Her Majesty has done so.